codeup-germain/Esports-Analysis/README.md

 # Recreate This Project
 [(Back to top)](#table-of-contents)
 <!-- How can they do what you do?-->
-- Make a copy of our final.csv in order to avoid acquiring through the riot api.
+- Make a copy of our final_10.csv in order to avoid acquiring through the riot api.
-- Use the rename_cols function in our prepare.py.
+- Download acquire.py, prepare.py, explore.py, and model.py modules to your working directory.
-- Continue working though the project using the functions created to help along the way.
+- Download and run the final notebook.
 # Footer
 [(Back to top)](#table-of-contents)
 <!-- LET THEM KNOW WHO YOU ARE (linkedin links) close with a joke. -->